 GRISELDA NEVILLE (c.1561-before 1614)

 Griselda Neville was the daughter of Edward Neville, 7th baron Bergavenny (c.1526-February 10, 1588/9) and Katherine Brome (c.1528-1578).
 She married Henry Poole of Kemble, Gloucestershire and Oaksey, Wiltshire (1564-November 3.
-1632), by whom she had two sons and one daughter, including Neville (c.1592-1661).
-In about 1593, during the course of a dispute between Henry Poole and Sir Henry Knyvet over ownership of certain leases relating to Kemble, Knyvet and several of his armed servants forced their way into Kemble manor house, frightening Griselda.
-She was pregnant at the time.
-One online genealogy gives the date June 16, 1613 for the death of Katherine Brome.
-It is likely this was the date Griselda died.
+1632).
+Their two sons and one daughter included Neville (c.1592-1661).
+In about 1593, during the course of a dispute between Henry Poole and Sir Henry Knyvet over ownership of certain leases relating to the manor of Kemble, Knyvet and several of his armed servants forced their way into the house, frightening Griselda, who was pregnant at the time.
+One online genealogy gives the date June 16, 1613 for the death of Katherine Brome, but it is more likely this was the date Griselda died.
 Her husband remarried in 1614.

 see GRISOLD HUGHES